godarklight/concorde/Panels/Instruments/ReadmeInstruments.txt

 Concorde instruments
 ====================
 - most instruments are optimized with "group" and "switch", the first layer is the most used (except if too complex) : priority to autoland (high load on CPU), otherwise the most common layer in flight.
-- concorde-amber-fault.rgb, black-bg, blue-indicator, green-warning, red-alarm, yellow-warning, white-button are color templates.
+- color templates :
+     concorde-amber-fault.rgb,
+              black-bg,
+              blue-indicator,
+              green-warning,
+              red-alarm,
+              yellow-warning,
+              white-button.
-- blue template has enough red to be visible by night lightning.
+- blue template has enough red to be visible by night lightning (obsolete).
+- all warning lights are emissive by night : concorde-bulb-on/off           : warning-lamps.rgb (rectangular).
+              bulb-led-on/off       : led.rgb (circular).
+              bulb-led-white-on/off : orange would be barely visible below white light.
 - specific textures (IVSI, Machmeter, etc ...) are made with Metafont (template by M. Franz);
   Gimp adds the alpha layer and the transparent areas.

 TO DO